-The grouping (item a) is the same as the single column format, so this is not a new issue, even if the new multicolumn format reveals some limitation of the grouping.
+The grouping (item a) is the same as the single column format, so this is not a new issue.
+The fact is that the new multicolumn format reveals some limitation of the grouping.
 The issue mentioned by Japan concerning J3-763B arose because Japan recycled a KS X entry for its own usage, and because J sources are ordered before K sources, the J sources appear first.

-The grouping issue will be solved by adding annotation in relevant groups (such as KSX 1001:1998 for F900-FA0B), explaining that that they may contain characters from other sources not related to these categories.
+The grouping issue could be solved by either segmenting the groups when multiple sources exist or just adding notes explaining that the groups describe major category (such as KSX 1001:1998 for F900-FA0B), but that they may contain characters from other sources not related to these categories.

 Concerning b), the additional information pointed to by (such as for F9B8 and FAD4) are appropriate and describes original mapping errors that cannot be fixed because of mapping immutability.
 The editor is open to suggestion to better describe the issues if current text does not make sense to some NBs.